 “Can I have a hug?” he said.

 He leaned forward and we embraced.
 His body was warm as he rubbed my back.

 “I love you,” he said.
 His cheek burned against mine, and I knew right then there would be no breaking up.
 “Thanks for everything.”
 What was he talking about?
 I couldn’t speak.
 I had said exactly one word since we’d been back in my room.

-The warmth inside me grew until I felt as if I might burst apart from the fullness of my love.
 From that moment on, he had all of me and I felt no fear.